Posts tagged anxiety therapy

 Read More

-The Power of Community: Creating Connections That Matter
+The Importance of Community: Creating Connections That Matter

 As a practice, we place a high value on meaningful and authentic relationships.
 Over the years, this effort has naturally evolved into finding and creating spaces for genuine community.
 These efforts extend into all kinds of relationships, including inter-professional networks, local neighborhood collaborations, training and workshop offerings, low-fee/easy-entry therapeutic offerings…